bmartel/ls-next-app/README.md

 A guided tutorial on the ways to work with or integrate LabelStudio.
 (Maybe coming in the future 🤔)

-## ⚠️ Experimental for those who live on cutting edge 😎
+## ⚠️ Experimental for those who live on the cutting edge 😎

 For those curious about what is coming up in the next releases, stick to the `main` branch (this branch).
 There are no guarantees about what may or may not work here and it may become broken at any time.
 Please proceed with patience and caution.